ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Response and Exception
 ----------------------

-Each method in the APIClient responds with either a valid response (JSON or boolean) in the case of sucess or com.ibm.iotf.client.IoTFCReSTException in the case of failure.
+Each method in the APIClient responds with either a valid response (JSON or boolean) in the case of success or com.ibm.iotf.client.IoTFCReSTException in the case of failure.
 The IoTFCReSTException contains the following properties that application can parse to get more information about the failure.

 * httpcode - HTTP Status Code
 * message - Exception message containing the reason for the failure